Customer serviceDifficult peopleLeadership: Say it like a leader

 4) SOLVE:

-What are YOU doing to serve your clients with WOW?!
+What are YOU doing to serve your clients and communicate that you value them?

-You may not realize that you too are a customer rep. Wait a sec, I can hear you now, “Marion, I’m an office worker or a corporate manager.
+You may not realize that you too are a customer rep. Wait a sec, I can hear you now, “Marion, I’m an office worker or a corporate leader.
 I don’t deal with clients”.
 Wrong.
-Your boss, your colleagues, your employees — they’re all your “internal clients”.
+Your boss, your colleagues, your employees — the are all your “internal clients”.
 I challenge you to assume an attitude of service.
 Consider these people as your clients and your job is to help remove obstacles so they can get their jobs done faster, easier, more cost-effectively.
-Although less directly, you also have “external clients” — your company’s shareholders, the media you feed stories to, the communities your company serves.
+Although you may not have “external clients” in the traditional sense, you do have your company’s shareholders, the media you feed stories to, and the communities your company serves.
 When you think that way, it changes what you say and how you respond.

 Or maybe you’re a small biz owner and you clearly see the direct connection between the service you provide and your bottom line.
 Bravo.
 You have skin in the game, your own time and money in your company, and every reason to provide shining client service.
 You can take that to the bank.